marikmartinez/dreu/README.md

 - In-depth literature review
     - How to prompt the LLM for this task
     - What data to give the LLM
+    - How to evaluate how good LLM responses are
 - Start implementing unit tests for data profile functions & other modified functions

 #### Week 4